Aric Morris

-Aric Termain Morris (born July 22, 1977) is a former American football safety in the National Football League.
-He was drafted in the fifth round of the 2000 NFL Draft.
-He played four seasons in the NFL for the Tennessee Titans and New England Patriots.
-He played college football at Michigan State University.
+Aric Termain Morris (born July 22, 1977) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Michigan State Spartans and was selected by the Tennessee Titans in the fifth round of the 2000 NFL draft.
+He played four seasons in the NFL for the Titans and New England Patriots.
 Morris played four games during the Patriots' 2003 season which culminated in them winning Super Bowl XXXVIII.

 Morris played high school football at Berkley High School in Berkley, Michigan.